SyntaxSnafu777/Active-Directory-Query-Password-Expiration/README.md

 ## Overview

 This PowerShell script generates a report of active users in Active Directory, displaying their password expiration statuses along with their top-level Organizational Unit (OU).
 It sorts users whose passwords never expire at the top, followed by those with upcoming password expirations.
-Additionally, it offers the option to export the report to a CSV file for further analysis.
+Additionally, it offers options to filter the report by a specific OU or AD group and the ability to export the report to a CSV file for further analysis.

 ## Features

 - **Active Users Retrieval:** Lists all enabled users in Active Directory.
 - **Password Expiry Calculation:** Shows when each user's password is set to expire based on the domain's password policy.
 - **Top-Level OU Display:** Indicates the primary OU each user belongs to.
+- **Filtering Options:**
+  - **By Organizational Unit (OU):** Generate reports for users within a specific OU.
+  - **By AD Group:** Generate reports for users within a specific AD group.
 - **Sorting Mechanism:** Prioritizes users with non-expiring passwords, then sorts by nearest expiration dates.
 - **Export Capability:** Option to export the report to a CSV file.